Centre for Rural Community Leadership & Ministry

-CiRCLe M organized and hosted four training webinars on how town and country churches can better understand and employ their particular gifts in helping their community prepare for and recover resiliently from crisis and disaster.
-The training was not intended to replace provincial emergency measures, but rather, to enhance those plans and expand the range of crises considered, with a special focus on how churches can contribute. more ...
+In 2014 CiRCLe M organized and hosted its second set of training webinars on how town and country churches can better employ their particular gifts in helping their community prepare for and recover resiliently from crisis and disaster.
+The training was not intended to replace provincial emergency measures, but rather, to enhance those plans and to expand the range of crises considered in emergency planning (such as economic downturns, violent crimes).

 Doctoral Degree Program in Rural Ministry and Community Development

 CiRCLe M stimulated and contributed to the development and accreditation of the new Doctoral Degree (DMin) offered by the three seminaries of the Saskatoon Theological Union.
 More...

 The second DMin cohort began in August 2012.
 Students from the first cohort, graduated in spring 2014.